142894555727

 Change your Cash App account details

 If you think a scammer has any of your details, immediately change your login information and PIN.
-And add 2FA settings if you haven’t done so.
-Also consider transferring your balance to your bank account.
+Add 2FA settings if you haven’t done so.
+Also, consider transferring your balance to your bank account.

 Contact your bank

-Though it’s difficult, if you can prove Cash App fraud took place, it’s possible your bank can help recover the funds.
-However, banks typically don’t cover Cash App or other money apps in their policies, so they may not be able to help.
+If you can prove Cash App fraud took place, your bank may be able to recover the funds.
+However, most banks don’t cover Cash App or other money apps in their policies, and even if they do, getting proof of a crime can be difficult.

-You can report a mobile payment app scam to the FTC if you think you’ve been had.
-And learn how to report any internet scam you come across to help stop others from being scammed.
+You can report a mobile payment app scam to the FTC if you think you’ve been a victim of a Cash App crime.
+You should always report any internet scam you come across to help stop others from being scammed.

 Will Cash App refund money if I'm scammed?